dealingwith/daniel-industries/_drafts/2024-10-17-the-trouble-with-tools.md

 1. Only works on my computer, not mobile without additional work
 1. Notion's flexibility meant that if I tweaked anything in Notion, I probably had to go fix something in my script

+The focused day view was still the dream, plus an easy way to capture.
+I tried a _Today_ view of my DB but that didn't quite do it.
+I already have multiple _"Focus"_ views!
+The dream of paper, or at least something _way_ more simple than Notion, remained.

+The paper planner community/market is massive and daunting.
+I have--wait for it--a Notion DB that is just links to various products and systems.
+There is an entire company in South Korea that sells PDFs for digital planners (almost always tablets).
+But I found that, for me, a tablet is no good (mostly due to its similarity to an actual computer, but also I just don't want another electronic device in my life) and printing every day is too much hassle.
+(Although I have come close to buying a tiny printer on a number of occasions.)

 <div markdown="1" class="small_img">
 ![](/assets/2024/10/tft4.png)
 </div>

+---

+While still working on the draft of this post (for over a week now, in mostly fits and some starts), I listened to _[The Vergecast: What's in a productivity system?](https://deepcast.fm/episode/whats-in-a-productivity-system)_, confirming what I already knew: that productivity systems are incredibly varied and specific each person, and that while many of us hope to find the one system to rule them all, we all fail.
+And we change things up frequently.
+It's a great listen if you're also a productivity tools geek.